 How do I apply for a Basic Criminal Record Check?

-The quickest and easiest way to get checks as an employer is to use our online system.
-Basic Criminal Record Checks take a few minutes to request, and with the very latest processors, the result typically comes back in under 48 hours.
+So, now you know the answer to ‘what is a basic criminal record check’.
+And don’t forget that you can get your checks from us at uCheck.
+The quickest and easiest way to get checks as an employer is to use our online system for DBS Checks.
+Basic Criminal Record Checks take only a few minutes to request, and with the very latest processors, the result typically comes back in under 48 hours.
 A paper certificate confirming the result will follow a few days later.

-For individuals, you can find more information on how to apply for your check and what you’ll need, here.
+We also offer checks for individuals, so why not take a look and find out more about how to apply for your check and what you’ll need?

-For more details about the uCheck’s very latest Basic Disclosure processing system, call 0300 140 0022.
+For more details about our very latest Basic Disclosure processing system, contact us today.
 Similarly, if you would like information about our DBS/CRB rapid online system, please call us now on 0300 140 0022.